Equipment Dealer Response Time Benchmarks 2026

 What is the ROI of equipment dealer software for lead response?

-For a dealer missing 5 calls per week at $500 average ticket, AI answering recovers up to $130,000 per year in lost revenue.
-At a cost of $25-$50 per month, the ROI is 200-430x.
+For a dealer missing several inbound calls per week, AI answering recovers a serious chunk of annual revenue that would otherwise go straight to a competitor — at a cost of $25-$50 per month.
 Even if the AI captures just one additional lead per week that would have gone to voicemail, it pays for itself within the first week.
 CallBirdAI found the average contractor recoups the cost in under 2 weeks.

 Want to see where your dealership stands against these benchmarks?
 Book a 30-minute walkthrough and we will audit your current response time for free.